Saumya0301/Saumya0301/README.md

 I am a final year Computer Science and Engineering student.
 I'm deeply passionate about exploring new technologies and expanding my skillset, all while keeping a focus on finding eco-friendly coding solutions.
 As our world faces pressing environmental challenges, I believe that every line of code can make a difference.
 Let's learn together and build a brighter, more sustainable future—one eco-friendly solution at a time! 🌱💻

-* 🧠  I'm learning Data Structures and Algorithms on
+* 🧠  I'm learning Data Structures and Algorithms
 * 🤝  I'm open to collaborating on projects with an impact

 ### Skills